infoatgodreams/GoDreams-Repository/L&D/Courses/Cohort Based Courses.md

 		- Teachers no longer have to create content
 		- They can focus on engaging the students
 	- Online communities

-- ## Community vs independent learning
+ ## Community vs independent learning

 - Community aspect helps the cohort push through difficult period of low performance, demotivation or the slump before seeing outcomes/ success
 	- This could be critical to the CCIs becomes many strategies do not work instantly but require consistent reinforcement
 	- It also pushed for completion of courses because of peer pressure/community based motivations
 		- ==While completion rates are high, any stats on learning outcomes?
 Long term application of learning?==

-- ## Players in CBC
+ ## Players in CBC
 - Growth School
+- Lambda School
+- Teachfirst
+- Maven
 - Airtribe
-	- Maven
-	- Teachfirst?
-		- Check this out, tfi affiliated
-	- Lambda School

 ## Format for CBCs
 - What to teach?
 (Topic) + Whom to teach?
 (Audience) + What pressing problem(s) does your audience have that the course can help address
 - Core components: Student group selectivity + Proof of work

+## Q&A
 - What's the ideal length of  CBC? are they better in shorter formats with narrower learning outcomes? (starters recommend 1 hour)
 	- Smaller sized cohorts do better
 	- Since its the same cohort in multiple courses, shorter vs longer?